Will Benson Player Props: Reds vs. Nationals

-Will Benson -- hitting .370 in his past 10 games -- will be in action for the Cincinnati Reds versus the Washington Nationals, with Jake Irvin on the mound, on July 3 at 6:05 PM ET.
+Will Benson -- with a slugging percentage of .655 in his past 10 games, including four extra-base hits -- will be in action for the Cincinnati Reds versus the Washington Nationals, with Josiah Gray on the mound, on July 5 at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Padres.
+He had a hitless performance in his most recent game (0-for-4) against the Nationals.

 Will Benson Game Info & Props vs. the Nationals